mozilla/libprio/README.md

 # libprio - A Prio library in C using NSS

+# NOTE - this repository is being used for Firefox as part of a pilot experiment, this repository will be archived in favor of [the new Rust implementation, libprio-rs](https://github.com/abetterinternet/libprio-rs).
+Please direct contributions that are not related to the Firefox pilot to this new project.

 **Warning:**
 We do our best to write bug-free code, but I have no doubt that there are scary bugs, side-channel attacks, and memory leaks